vdbhb59/hosts/README.md

 07. **Hosts-Tracking** > This is just specially designed list.
 Contains all the hosts (afaiaa) of tracking actors throughout various app, sites, and what not.

-I am working on a systmd to make it work nightly.

 ## Supported Operating Systems

 ***Android:*** For non-rooted devices, GoodbyeAds can be used with [`DNS66`](https://f-droid.org/en/packages/org.jak_linux.dns66/), [`Blokada`](https://f-droid.org/en/packages/org.blokada.alarm/), [`Personal DNS Filter`](https://www.zenz-solutions.de/personaldnsfilter/) or [`Nebulo`](https://nebulo.app/source).